opennetworkinglab/onos-kubernetes/README.md

 helm install charts/onos
 ```

-When running Helm on Minikube, you must disable anti-affinity for the Atomix chart:
+Atomix uses an anti-affinity policy to ensure cluster state is replicated on distinct hosts.
+When running the ONOS chart in Minikube, anti-affinity must be disabled since there's only a single Kubernetes worker node:

 ```
 helm install --set atomix.podAntiAffinity.enabled=false charts/onos
 ```

+The number of ONOS and Atomix nodes are independent of one another.
+To scale southbound I/O,
-The number of ONOS and Atomix nodes can be configured by overriding `replicas` and `atomix.replicas` respectively:
+increase the number of ONOS nodes by overriding `replicas`, and to scale data storage and fault tolerance, increase the number of Atomix nodes by overriding `atomix.replicas`:

 ```
 helm install --set replicas=5 --set atomix.replicas=3 charts/onos
 ```

-To set the Docker image used by ONOS, override the `image` values:
+By default, the latest stable official ONOS and Atomix images are used.
+To override the images, use the `image` and `atomix.image` values:

 ```
 helm install --set image.repository=onosproject/onos --set image.tag=1.14.1 charts/onos
 ```

-Similarly, override the Atomix image via `atomix.image` values:

 ```
 helm install --set atomix.image.tag=3.0.6 charts/onos